zaklogician/l4v/docs/setup.md

    elsewhere to make sure you have the right versions.
 Depending on your internet connection, this may take some time.
  * compile and build the Isabelle PIDE jEdit interface.
- * build basic Isabelle images, including `HOL-Word` to ensure that the installation works.
+ * build basic Isabelle images to ensure that the installation works.
 This may take a few minutes.

 Alternatively, it is possible to use the official Isabelle2020 release